IrisRainbowNeko/RainbowNekoEngine/docs/en/guide/cfg.md

 )
 ```

-To modify only the dataset path in a child configuration file:
+You can modify just the dataset path in a child file like this:

 ```python
 dict(